-1. On the UCMDB Server, launch the Web browser and enter the following address: http://localhost:8080/jmx-console.
+- On the UCMDB Server, launch the Web browser and enter the following address: http://localhost:8080/jmx-console.
+You may have to log in with a user name and password. - 3.
+Click UCMDB:service=DiscoveryManager to open the JMX MBEAN View page. - 4.
+Locate the change Encryption Key operation.

-- 2. Click UCMDB:service=DiscoveryManager to open the JMX MBEAN View page. - 3.
-Locate the changeEncryptionKey operation. - a.
-In the customerId parameter box, enter 1 (the default). - b.
+- a.
+In the customerid parameter box, enter 1 (the default). - b.
 For newKeyFileName, enter the name of the new key. - c.
 For keySizeInBits, specify the length of the encryption key.
 Valid values are 128, 192, or 256. - d.
-For usePBE, specify True or False: - True: use additional PBE hash cycles. - False: do not use additional PBE hash cycles.
+For usePBE, specify True or False: - True: use additional PBE hash cycles. - False: do not use additional PBE hash cycles. - e.

-- e.
 For jceVendor, you can choose to use a non-default JCE provider.
 If the box is empty, the default provider is used. - f.
 For autoUpdateProbe, specify True or False: - True: the server distributes the new key to the Probes automatically. - False: the new key should be distributed manually using the Probe JMX console.